waud/waud/README.md

 |:--:|:--:|:--:|:--:|:--:|
 | Latest ✓ | Latest ✓ | Latest ✓ | Latest ✓ | Latest ✓ |

-:boom::boom:
 - It is recommeded to use same sample rate for all the audio files.
 Playing different sample rate files can cause issues on some devices.
 - By default, Waud uses 44100 sample rate.
-If your audio files have a different sample rate then specify it using [`preferredSampleRate`](http://adireddy.github.io/docs/waud/classes/Waud.html#property_preferredSampleRate) property.
+If your audio files have a different sample rate then specify it using [`Waud.preferredSampleRate`](http://adireddy.github.io/docs/waud/classes/Waud.html#property_preferredSampleRate) property.

-:boom::boom:

 ### Installation